TempeHS/2026SE_MajorProject_Xavier.P/README.md

 ## Description

-Maths of Neural Nets Explained (MoNNE) is a PWA designed to teach students the maths behind neural nets in an intuitive, accessible and interactive way.
+Maths of Neural Nets Explained (MoNNE) is a tool designed to teach students the maths behind neural nets in an intuitive, accessible and interactive way.

 ## Status